chipsalliance/caliptra-sw/fmc/README.md

 ### fips_fw_load_addr

 *Future feature, not currently supported.* This is the physical address of the location in ROM or SRAM where a discrete FIPS Crypto module resides.
-If a discrete FIPS module does not exist, then this field shall be NULL and ROM, FMC, and RT FW must all carry their own code for accessing crypto resources and keys.
+If a discrete FIPS module does not exist, then this field shall be 0xFFFF_FFFF and ROM, FMC, and RT FW must all carry their own code for accessing crypto resources and keys.

 ### rt_fw_load_addr